kebaldwi/DNAC-TEMPLATES/ExamplesAndConcepts.md

 Here we concentrate on advanced uses of templating, and work system variables.

 1. [Embedded Event Manager](./EEM.md#EEM) - This section will dive into EEM Scripting and various use cases
-2. [System Variables](https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/SystemVariables.md#dna-center-system-variables) - This section explains DNA Centers System Variables
+2. [System Variables](https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/SystemVariables.md#dna-center-system-variables) - This section explains Cisco Catalyst Centers System Variables

 ##### Fault-Finding